 Mix in the apples and their juices.

-Transfer to the prepared cake tin and bake in the preheated oven for 50 mins.
+Transfer to the prepared cake tin and bake in the preheated oven for one hour.
 Allow to cool for 15/20 mins before removing from the tin and cooling completely before drizzling over the caramel icing.

 To make the icing, mix together the icing sugar, 1/2 tsp salted caramel essence and enough water to make a smooth, drizzle-able icing.
 Decorate the cake as you please.